talorlik/docker-compose-and-jenkins-casc/TEST_README.md

 ### Jenkins Not Ready

 If tests fail because Jenkins is not ready:

-- The tests automatically wait up to 120 seconds for Jenkins to start
+- The tests automatically wait up to 120 seconds for Jenkins to start.
-- Increase `JENKINS_STARTUP_TIMEOUT` in `test_jenkins.py` if needed
+- Increase `JENKINS_STARTUP_TIMEOUT` in `test_jenkins.py` if needed.
-- Check Jenkins logs: `docker-compose logs jenkins`
+- Check Jenkins logs: `docker-compose logs jenkins`.

 ### Connection Refused

 If you get connection errors:

-- Ensure Jenkins is running: `docker ps | grep jenkins`
+- Ensure Jenkins is running: `docker ps | grep jenkins`.
-- Verify Jenkins is accessible: `curl http://localhost:8080/login`
+- Verify Jenkins is accessible: `curl http://localhost:8080/login`.
-- Check that port 8080 is not blocked by a firewall
+- Check that port 8080 is not blocked by a firewall.

 ### Health Check Test Fails

 If the health check test fails:

-- Ensure Docker is installed and accessible
+- Ensure Docker is installed and accessible.
-- Check container status: `docker ps --filter name=jenkins`
+- Check container status: `docker ps --filter name=jenkins`.
-- Verify the health check is configured in `docker-compose.yaml`
+- Verify the health check is configured in `docker-compose.yaml`.

 ### Permission Tests Fail

 If permission tests fail unexpectedly:

-- Verify `jenkins.yaml` configuration is correct
+- Verify `jenkins.yaml` configuration is correct.
-- Check that JCasC has applied the configuration: Visit Jenkins → Manage Jenkins → Configuration as Code
+- Check that JCasC has applied the configuration: Visit Jenkins → Manage Jenkins → Configuration as Code.
-- Review Jenkins logs for JCasC errors
+- Review Jenkins logs for JCasC errors.

 ## CI/CD Integration